Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Yeah, it was pretty cool.
 Everyone at school thought it was cool.

 You like Mike Myers?
 Have you followed his whole career?
 Yeah, I mean, that's kind of my age.
+Well, you know, beyond Austin Powers, yeah.

 Mike Myers does, yeah, but those Austin Powers movies.
 What was the Scottish guy's name?
-The Scottish Fat Bastard.
+The Scottish movie?
+Fat Bastard.

-Thank you.
 He did all that.
 Yeah, Fat Bastard.

 This is our age, demo.
 It was pretty cool.

 Do you remember how funny that was for us?
 When he had to pee for a long time after he got unfrozen?
+That was a real moment.

-My mom was like, what?
+I remember taking my parents to that and my mom was like, what?
 Like, I don't want to go see the second one.

-she was like, it's really a disgusting thing.
+I was like, she was like, it's really a disgusting thing.
 My kids love that.

 They love Zoolander.
 Yeah, yeah.